mightynerd/feldspar-mpeg1-decoder/README.md

 $ cd feldspar-mpeg1-decoder
 $ stack build
 ```
-Once this has completed, we advice you to use the decoder with GHCI:
+Once this has completed, you can use `stack run` to run the decoder:
 ```
-$ cd src/
-$ stack exec ghci
+$ stack run -- "INPUT_FILE" run
-> :load Main.hs
-> decode "INPUT_FILE"
 ```
+Where the first argument is the input MPEG-1 video file.
+The second argument may be:
-This will generate the C code, compile it and decode `INPUT_FILE`.
-The output will be located in `../v.yuv`
+- `run` which generates the C code, compiles it and decodes the input file.
+- `compile` which only outputs the generated C code to stdout.

 ### Creating input files
 To create a input file, use ffmpeg as follows:
 ```